 “Seeing the sunrise every morning is important to me - you made it to another day with all of the challenges you face.
 It’s a sign of hope and possibilities.”

-Now cancer-free for more than seven years, Vince never let lymphoma own him.
+Now cancer-free for more than nine years, Vince never let lymphoma own him.
 “I was always in control of cancer.
 I never felt like it was in control of me.”

 Vince was mourning the loss of his beloved mom, Philomena, who died from bladder cancer four months earlier, when he started to notice changes in his body.
 His stomach ached.
 He woke in the night drenched in sweat.
 Something wasn’t right.